 For begining, there are two major types of engines :

-An electric motor with brushes, it's simple and reliable conventional engine, in fact the one you have always known.
+An electric motor with brushes, it's simple and reliable conventional engine, in fact the most electric motor produced in the industry .

-An electric motor without brushes on which is grafted a complex electronic controller, which allows to replace the brushes and to increase the performance of certain characteristics.
+An electric motor without brushes with a complex electronic controller, which allows to replace the brushes and to increase some characteristics.

-is considered that the wrong has brushed is not efficient because it is associated with some other technical choices that do not highlight these strengths, which not make this technology not
+is considered that the brushed is wrong has brushless because it is associated with some other technical choices that do not highlight these strengths, which not make this technology not

 necessarily optimal for some specific cases (including hubs motors).